MicrosoftDocs/win32/desktop-src/ADSI/search-filter-syntax.md

-"<attribute name&gt;" is the **lDAPDisplayName** of the attribute, "<rule OID&gt;" is the OID for the matching rule, and "<value&gt;" is the value to use for comparison.
-Be aware that spaces cannot be used in this string. "<value&gt;" must be a decimal number; it cannot be a hexadecimal number or a constant name such as **ADS\_GROUP\_TYPE\_SECURITY\_ENABLED**.
+"<attribute name>" is the **lDAPDisplayName** of the attribute, "<rule OID>" is the OID for the matching rule, and "<value>" is the value to use for comparison.
+Be aware that spaces cannot be used in this string. "<value>" must be a decimal number; it cannot be a hexadecimal number or a constant name such as **ADS\_GROUP\_TYPE\_SECURITY\_ENABLED**.
 For more information about the available Active Directory attributes, see [All Attributes](https://msdn.microsoft.com/library/ms675090).

 The following table lists the matching rule OIDs implemented by LDAP.